paastech-cloud/proto/README.md

 paastech-proto = { git = "https://github.com/paastech-cloud/proto.git", rev = "1520c87" }
 ```

+> ℹ️ Note that using `rev` is more stable, because with `branch` the code can change at any time.

 3. That's it!! :tada:
    You're all set to use the PaaSTech Proto Definitions in your project.
    For example, you can import a specific proto package using the `use` keyword: